dellarosciagiorgio/projecteuler/README.md

 i did them in <tt>java</tt> as i have to practice for a college exam.

-you will only find the first hundred problems since it is specified in the tos:
+you will ony find some of the first hundred problems since it is specified in the tos:

 <i>